SaurabhKashyap9/Calculator/README.md

 # Calculator
 I created this SIMPLE CALCULATOR in C programming language containing 124 lines of code (as of now) which can give modern quantum computers, a fair competition.
+This was a learning Project.

 Comments between the code have been added for better understanding.

-HAPPY CODING...
+👩🏿‍💻 HAPPY CODING...